How much does a Montgomery County Ohio Dog License cost?

 General License Info:

-Licenses are to be renewed annually between December 1st and February 1st (2016 only.
-January 31st thereafter.).
-If you obtain a dog after February 1st, you are required to license your dog immediately.
+Licenses are to be renewed annually between December 1st and January 31st.
+If you obtain a dog after January 31st, you are required to license your dog immediately.
 A penalty equal to the cost of the dog license applies after 30 days of acquiring your pet.
 Unless confined in a registered kennel, dogs must wear their license tag at all times.
 All dogs discovered without a dog license tag are subject to impounding, sale, or destruction.
 No refunds are given on dog licenses.

 If your dog’s tag is lost, the County Auditor will issue a duplicate tag for $5.00 when provided with proof of licensing.
 Transferring the ownership of your dog to another person must be done through the Auditor’s Office and costs $5.00.